AyeCode/geodirectory/readme.txt

 City Directory
 And so much more.

-But because GeoDirectory allows you to create any listing's type, each with unique custom fields, you can use GeoDirectory as an Event Calendar plugin, Real Estate Plugin, Job Board Plugin, Classified Ads plugin and much more.
+But because GeoDirectory allows you to create any listing type, each with unique custom fields, you can use GeoDirectory as an Event Calendar plugin, Real Estate Plugin, Job Board Plugin, Classified Ads plugin, and much more.

 = Can I use GeoDirectory for more than one city =